 “Giedrė is a rare treasure!
-One of Europe’s leading violinists, Giedrė has an exquisite and translucent tone, an articulate and precise approach to technique and this is matched with an alluring and enchanting presence on stage.
+The excellence of this violinist is marked by an exquisite and translucent tone, an articulate and precise approach to technique and this is matched with an alluring and enchanting presence on stage.
 Always my first choice!”

 Graeme Press, Musical Director, Sydney Australia